celery/celery/README.rst

 ===========

-If this is the first time you're trying to use Celery, or you're new to Celery 5.0.5 or 5.2.0rc2 coming from previous versions then you should read our getting started tutorials:
+If this is the first time you're trying to use Celery, or you're new to Celery v5.2.0 coming from previous versions then you should read our getting started tutorials:

 - `First steps with Celery`_